Thought2Text: Text Generation from EEG Signal using Large Language Models (LLMs): Method

 During training, labels are created by right-shifting the tokens in the prompt, aligning them with the ground-truth image descriptions.
-Special tokens such as beginning of sentences ($<BoS>$), end of sentences ($EoS$) and padding tokens ($PAD$) are used considering LLM specific tokenizers.
+Special tokens such as beginning of sentences ($BoS$), end of sentences ($EoS$) padding tokens ($PAD$), system and user and assistant message indicator tokens are used considering LLM specific tokenizers.
 The input prompts are also converted into LLM specific chat templates.
 The LLM is then fine-tuned using a standard cross-entropy loss between the predicted tokens and the actual tokens from the ground-truth descriptions.